Department of Natural Resources

 Archery hunters are among the most active outdoor enthusiasts in Maryland.
 The time you spend afield and the experiences you enjoy are of great value to us.
 The hunting observations you make, day after day and year after year, can be used as a powerful tool to effectively track fluctuations in many different wildlife populations (e.g. deer, bear, turkey, small game and furbearers).
 Therefore, we are asking you to take the time to become a cooperator and document information about each of your archery hunts.
 The data you provide will be added to the data already collected by over 300 other archery hunter cooperators and will make the results even stronger.

-If you are interested in becoming an Archery Hunter Survey Cooperator, you can download a copy of the survey at dnr.maryland.gov/wildlife/Pages/hunt_trap/bhsurvey.aspx or contact Brent Evans at 443-786-3656 or [email protected] Cooperators will receive an annual survey form to complete during the deer archery season and an annual report of the results after they are compiled.
+If you are interested in becoming an Archery Hunter Survey Cooperator, the survey can be accessed through the MD DNR app under the hunting section.
+You can also download a copy of the survey at dnr.maryland.gov/wildlife/Pages/hunt_trap/bhsurvey.aspx, or contact Brent Evans at 443-786-3656 ([email protected]).
+Cooperators will use the annual survey form to complete during the deer archery season and an annual report of the results will be provided after they are compiled.
 We appreciate your interest and cooperation.